The Turkish Ministry of Commerce Has Published the Latest Amendments to the Advertising Regulation

 The goods and services that are prohibited as per sectoral legislation are:

 Are certain advertising methods prohibited?

 According to the Regulation on Broadcast Service Procedure and Principles, commercial communication with subliminal messages and hidden commercial communication are prohibited.
 ‘Hidden commercial communication’ is defined as when a producer of goods or services uses their activities, brands, names and services for advertising purposes without explicitly stating that it is advertising and outside a space designated for advertising.

 Apart from these regulations, a restriction has been imposed on electronic commerce.
-According to the Law on the Regulation of Electronic Commerce, prior consent is required to send emails to individuals for advertising or promotional purposes.
+According to Law No. 6563 on the Regulation of Electronic Commerce, prior consent is required to send emails to individuals for advertising or promotional purposes.
 This consent can be obtained in writing or by any means of electronic communication.
 The content of the commercial electronic message must comply with the consent received from the recipient.
 An exception has been made for traders and merchants.
 Commercial electronic messages can be sent to these persons without prior consent.